techcat-dev/Braixen-Simulator/README.md

 _______________________________________________________________________________________________

-For people that don't own a computer that can run MS-DOS, or don't want to set up an emulator can play the game in your web browser using Archive.org's online emulator!
+For people that don't own a computer that can run MS-DOS, or don't want to set up an emulator. feel free to play the game in your web browser using Archive.org's online emulator!

 https://archive.org/details/braixen-simulator-dos